 You can also go on guided group kayak tours of the famous caves.

-For all of these reasons, I’d say a stop in La Jolla is a “must” on your way to or from San Diego.
+La Jolla has so many amazing restaurants, picturesque beaches, posh boutiques, and other attractions to enjoy.
+I’d say a stop in La Jolla is a “must” on your way to or from San Diego.

-8. Old Town
+11. Old Town

 While some would describe San Diego’s Old Town as a tourist trap, there are some great attractions here.
 You’ll find fantastic Mexican restaurants nearby and historic charm at Heritage Park, featuring restored Victorian homes.